Theoyeah/Theoyeah-Engine/README.md

 - Mp3 and Wav support !
 - More options
 - **Instakill Note and Crash Note!!** (with a fabulous texture)
-- Added secret songs to be on the music folder!
 - Look at the [`Project.xml`](Project.xml) file for more!
 # Examples :
 ###### ![outdated menu **image**](https://user-images.githubusercontent.com/97792861/163772539-3409759d-5fca-4a5a-945f-76f4b7ed87fb.png)